Table of Contents

 Metatron is the highest angel in all of Judaism, yet he’s also one we know very little of.
 What’s more, the few sources we have that mention Metatron, tend to contradict each other to a large extent.

 This is perfectly normal for such an ancient religion, of course, and it makes deciphering the true character and story of Metatron all the more interesting.
-So, who was Metatron, the scribe of God, and angel of the Veil?
+So, who was Metatron, the scribe of God, and an angel of the Veil?

 For information on Metatron’s cube, a sacred geometry symbol, check out our article here.
 To learn about the angel behind the name, keep reading.